 For companies' business processes to continue flowing smoothly while they're being attacked by outside sources intent on causing harm - whether through hacking or simply leveraging vulnerabilities already present-it's imperative we start thinking more about how best to protect our systems.

-Misconfigured container software remains a significant issue for many organizations.
+Misconfigured container software remains a significant issue for many organisations.
 According to a survey from Red Hat encompassing over 300 DevOps, engineering, and security professionals, 53% of the respondents detected a misconfiguration in their container and/or Kubernetes deployment.

 Keeping your business future-proof

-The current state of cybersecurity is a scramble for resources as organizations try to cover every gap.
-This trend will only grow with remote work and hybrid arrangements, which are both on the rise among employees.
+The current state of cybersecurity is a scramble for resources as organisations try to cover every gap.
+This trend will only grow with remote work and hybrid arrangements, which are both on the rise amongst employees.
 The increasing sophistication of malware has made it harder for cybercriminals and even legitimate software developers alike.
 To stay ahead in this game, threat actors now exploit multiple parts on the attack surface with each campaign.

 The evolution of ransomware from the more innocuous attacks of yesteryear to the double—and even triple extortion schemes of today means that defending systems against modern ransomware families cannot be viewed as anything less than a top priority.
-In the same vein, widespread technologies such as cloud services, where organizations do not physically control the infrastructure, must still rely on the shared responsibility model for effective security.
+In the same vein, widespread technologies such as cloud services, where organisations do not physically control the infrastructure, must still rely on the shared responsibility model for effective security.

-The discovery of an organization's attack surface is the first step in attack surface management (ASM).
+The discovery of an organisation's attack surface is the first step in attack surface management (ASM).
 Assets should be examined and assessed for vulnerabilities.
 Risk levels from different sources (e.g., threats or obsolete technology), and available security controls that offset those risks should also be evaluated all before designing a plan to maintain your company’s safety.

 The best way to protect your company from cyber attacks is by understanding the risks.
 ASM helps enterprises understand their exposure, helping them avoid costly mistakes that could result in data breaches or other major problems down the line.

-Moreover, having a single platform that covers the entire attack surface is an ideal solution for organizations with limited resources.
+Moreover, having a single platform that covers the entire attack surface is an ideal solution for organisations with limited resources.
 With this comprehensive security system, companies can gain complete visibility over their desired assets and track indicators across different layers to focus on what matters most in any given situation - like threats or vulnerabilities.